How does the Heritability of Depression work?

 So how heritable is depression?
 It may seem like a simple question.
 But it is one that necessitates a complicated answer.

 Anecdotal evidence suggests that depression does, indeed, run in the family.
-But so do many of the environmental traumas that have also been linked to the development of depression.
+But so do environmental factors that have also been linked to the development of depression, according to Healthline.
 And while genetic studies into the etiology of depression have offered many interesting insights, there is no one “depression” gene.
 There isn’t a single marker that turns off or on and determines whether you get the disease.